aalakian/chrips_hyperspectral/index.md

   <img src="Complements/schema_CHRIPS.png" width="700" />
 </p>

+*Processing chain of CHRIPS.
+Atmospheric correction is not included: the input of the processing chain is a reflectance image.
+The spectral range of input image needs to be [400–2500 nm]: CHRIPS characterizes each class with criteria that use spectral bands in both VNIR and SWIR ranges.*

 More details are provided in the paper:
 Alakian, A.; Achard, V. Classification of Hyperspectral Reflectance Images With Physical and Statistical Criteria.
 Remote Sens.
 2020, 12, 2335. https://doi.org/10.3390/rs12142335